Visual & Media Arts Education

 • Above Standard: Advancing Your Art Program with Innovative Implementation of the Minnesota Visual & Media Arts Standards

-• Visual & Media Arts Demonstration Schools
+• Visual & Media Arts Classroom Visits

 • Presenting and Directing the 2020 National Art Education Association Conference – Minneapolis Convention Center